telefonicaid/iotagent-node-lib/doc/api.md

 #### MQTT devices

-For MQTT devices, it is not needed to declare and endpoint (i.e. if included in the provisioning request, it is not used).
+For MQTT devices, it is not needed to declare an endpoint (i.e. if included in the provisioning request, it is not used).
 The device is supposed to be subscribed to the following MQTT topic:

 ```